TUDelft-MUDE/teacher/book/assignment_workflow.md

     - Remove template checkbox on repository
 5. Update changelog in workbook
 6. Add version tag to repository (locally, push changes)
+7. Check whether automatic commits don't include undesired changes from other assignment repositories.
+8. Check rendering in book
-7. If GH classroom assignment starts:
+9. If GH classroom assignment starts:
     - Set cutoff date a few minutes in the future
     - Make assignment inactive
-8. If group assignment finished, start grading process
+10. If group assignment finished, start grading process
-9. If programming assignment finished, process grades:
+11. If programming assignment finished, process grades:
     - Download grades from GH classroom
     - Import grades to Brightspace as described [here](https://www.tudelft.nl/en/teaching-support/educational-tools/brightspace/assessing-assignments-grading/manage-grades#exportingimporting-grades), not a friendly process
     - Some students won't be recognized although they are in BS, you'll get prompted with a list of those and have to enter those manually